ceziegler/grok2github/README.md

 # grok2github
-Chrome extension to save grok code directly to new repo on github
+Chrome extension to save code from Grok's last reply directly to new repo on github

 ## Installation
 1. Clone this repo